 Teachings on the Ninth Karmapa's Text

 At the heart of successful Mahamudra practice is the ability to understand the nature of mind.
 The Ninth Karmapa Wangchuk Dorje (1556–1603) was the acknowledged master of this approach.
-No more authoritative or useful instructions exist than in his… Read More
+No more authoritative or useful instructions exist than in his three… Read More